660104A 4th January: London, unidentifeid

 - I'm Free (MJ/KR)

-- I've Been Loving You Too Long (Otis Redding/Jerry Butler) -arranged
+- I've Been Loving You Too Long (Otis Redding/Jerry Butler) -arranged by KR

 - Reach Out I'll Be There (Eddie Holland/Lamont Dozier/Brian Holland)